 The Effects of Mineralocorticoid Receptor Antagonism on TRPV4 Mediated Vasodilation in the Aorta of Hypertensive Rats

-Transient Receptor Potential Vanilloid 4 (TRPV4) channels are cation channels that have been shown to play a role in vasodilation.
-Understanding the vascular action of TRPV4 channels is imperative to the development of novel and effective therapeutic treatments for hypertension.
-TRP channels are potential therapeutic targets due to their role in regulating vascular tone, or degree of constriction of blood vessel.
-The activation of TRPV4 channels in particular has been shown to result in vasodilation.
-Similarly, mineralocorticoid receptors (MR) are known to affect vasodilation as well.
-However, the relationship between MR activation and TRPV4 channels is unknown.
-A major area of research is focused on a category of drugs known as MR antagonists.
-MR antagonists have beneficial effects on blood vessels of hypertensive patients.
-Canrenoic acid is a MR antagonist that is currently being investigated for its effects on MR mediated changes in vascular function.
-We hypothesized that MR antagonism with canrenoic acid would improve TRPV4 mediated dilation in the aorta of hypertensive rats.
-To test our hypothesis, we treated six-week-old male Spontaneously Hypertensive Stroke-Prone Rats (SHRSP) with canrenoic acid or vehicle (water) for six weeks.
+Understanding the vascular action of transient receptor potential (TRP) vanilliod 4 (TRPV4) channels is imperative to the development of novel and effective therapeutic treatments for hypertension.
+TRP channels are potential therapeutic targets due to their role in vascular tone.
+The activation of TRPV4 channels in particular have been shown to result in vasodilation.
+Additional areas of research have elucidated the effects of mineralocorticoid receptors (MR) in hypertension.
+However the mechanism of MR activation and its relation to TRPV4 are still unknown.
+A major area of research is focused on a category known as MR antagonists, known to be anti-hypertensive agents.
+Canrenoic acid is a MR antagonist that is currently being researched for its role in vascular tone.
+We hypothesized that canrenoic acid will prevent the impairment of TRPV4 mediated dilation in the aorta of hypertensive rats.
+To test our hypothesis, we treated six-week-old male stroke-prone spontaneously hypertensive rats (SHRSP) with canrenoic acid or a control vehicle (water) for six weeks.
 Following treatment, aortic vasodilation was assessed using wire myography in the presence of TRPV4 agonist (GSK1016790A) or TRPV4 antagonist (GSK2193874).
-Our results were not as expected, as treatment with canrenoic acid did not directly improve vasodilation.
-However, our results do show that MR antagonism modulates TRPV4 function in hypertensive rats, although the mechanism has yet to be fully elucidated.
-The role of TRPV4 in vascular tone makes it a novel pharmacotherapeutic target for treatment of hypertension.
+The results show no significant difference in vasodilation between canrenoic acid treated rats and control for acetylcholine and GSK1016790A.
+However, our results show an increase vasodilation when incubated with GSK2193874 in canrenoic acid treated groups.
+Expression of TRPV4 in smooth muscle and endothelial cells of the cardiovascular system along with its role in vascular tone make it a novel pharmacotherapeutic target for treatment of hypertension.